 Understanding Criminal Procedure and Getting Arrested in Florida

-During an arrest, police officers detain a person in police custody, often because they are suspected of committing a crime.
-Arresting someone is a serious matter that involves depriving a person of their freedom of movement.
-For this reason, police are required to follow certain procedures when effecting an arrest.
+During an arrest, police officers detain a person because they are suspected of committing a crime.
+Arresting someone is a serious matter that involves depriving a person of their freedom.
+For this reason, police are required to follow certain procedures when performing an arrest.

-When Can an Officer Make an Arrest in Tampa
+When Can an Officer Make an Arrest in Florida

 A police officer can't arrest someone just because “they look suspicious” or the police officer “has a hunch” about something.